LaurentRDC/dissertation/content/scattering.md

 Specifically, the type of scattering relevant to this work involves the probing of periodic structures, crystals.
 Thanks to advances in data acquisition and data analysis attributable to the author (see [appendix @sec:appendix]), as well as improvements to instrument stability[@Otto2017], the ultrafast electron scattering instrument used herein can reliably measure the effects of *diffuse scattering*.

+In writing this chapter, the author has tried original derivations that emphasize concepts that are important for the remainder of this dissertation.
+The derivation of ultrafast diffuse scattering intensity is of particular interest, because it is the only full quantum-mechanical treatment relevant to ultrafast electron scattering specifically.

 ## Elastic electron scattering and the Lippmann-Schwinger formalism

 TODO: make it clear that the time-variation of the potential happens on a different scale than the scattering time